 In my research, we use compartmental models to understand disease spreading.
-These models divide people into classes with respect to the disease—like infectious (people who can spread the disease to others), susceptible (those who can get it) or removed (those who had the disease and are immune, or dead, and thus out of the epidemics).
-The models have transition rules between the classes—when a susceptible meets an infectious, the disease spreads to the susceptible with some probability (1); or an infectious can become removed (2).
+These models divide people into classes with respect to the disease—like infectious (people who can spread the virus to others), susceptible (those who can get it) or removed (those who had the disease and are immune, or dead, and thus out of the epidemics).
+The models have transition rules between the classes—when a susceptible meets an infectious, the disease spreads to the susceptible with some probability (1), or an infectious can become removed (2).
 These two rules define the SIR model.
 Then we couple these ingredients with a model for how people meet—typically a network of social contacts—that gives us a simulated outbreak.

 Feature 3.
 Not everyone will be infected, even if all are susceptible at the beginning.
-As more people recover, or die, the fraction of people who could be infected decreases.
+As more people recover or die, the fraction of people who could be infected decreases.
 Eventually, they will be so diluted that disease goes under the threshold and dies out.
 The incidence (number of new cases per time) will be a hump-shaped function of time that will reach zero before everyone is infected.
 When this mechanism has brought the population under the threshold, the population has reached herd immunity.
 One can estimate the fraction needed to give herd immunity by differential equation models.
 (Note that this statement assumes that people who have had the disease are permanently immune to it, and could fail if immunity decays sufficiently fast.)

 With a structured population.
-As alluded to above, differential equation models, in their simplest form, will give very rough answers.
+As alluded to above, differential equation models, in their purest form, will give very rough answers.
 One can improve them in many ways, most importantly (I think) by making the contact patterns more realistic.
 I, and many others, have been doing this by assuming people are connected by a social network over which the disease can spread.

 Feature 5.
 Outbreaks happen less likely in a structured population, but when they happen, they spread more violently.
 The “well-mixed” assumption that the unstructured models rest upon is an extreme situation.
-In reality, people have very different risk behavior—some meet many others every day, some meet very few.
+In reality, people have very different risk behavior—some meet many others every day; some meet very few.
 This means that the chance a disease is introduced to a person with few contacts is high, and thus that the chance it will die early is high.
 Probably viruses similar to SARS-CoV-2 have entered the human population many times without anyone noticing.
-Conversely, when it hits highly connected people it will be harder to eradicate.
+Conversely, when it hits highly connected people, it will be harder to eradicate.